namhyung/uftrace/doc/uftrace-record.md

 :   Print running time of children in time(1)-style.

 -k, \--kernel
 :   Trace kernel functions as well as user functions.
-Only kernel entry/exit functions will be traced as if -D 1 was given.
+Only kernel entry/exit functions will be traced by default.
+Use \--kernel-depth option to override it.

--K, \--kernel-full
-:   Trace kernel functions as well as user functions.
-Kernel functions will be traced in full detail (ie. without depth limit unless explicitly given)

 -H *HOST*, \--host=*HOST*
 :   Send trace data to given host via network, not writing to files.
 The `uftrace-recv` should be run on the host to receive the data.